airspaced-nk5/GeometricalOptics.jl/docs/src/Quickstart.md

 ```

 Argument options for plotting are `rend="YZ"`, `rend="XZ"`, `rend="3Dcirc"`, `rend="3Dsq"`.
 The global plot domain of surfaces can be adjusted by `xdom` and `ydom`.

+The various plots can be plotted statically as shown in the docs or as __interactive plots__ by using the plotly backend of Plots with this package.
+Just use `using Plots, Plots.plotly()` and the plots will be interactive.

 ```@example 1
 p_lens = optSta(test_bundle; rend = "YZ", ydom = -2:0.1:2)